Dominik Paquet – iPSC-models of brain diseases

 Phone: +49 89 4400 46123

-Julien Klimmt, GSN graduate student
+Julien Klimmt, Postdoc

 Julien was born and raised in Chemnitz, Germany.
 He received his BSc in Human Biology from the University of Greifswald in 2014 and a MSc in Molecular Biosciences with a major in neurosciences at the University of Heidelberg.
 During his Master’s he worked at Harvard Medical School with Dr. Matthew J. LaVoie on the cytosolic function of Parkin.
 In 2017 he finished his Master’s degree working on epigenetic mechanisms in memory formation and then joined the PaquetLab as a graduate student.
 He is now working on complex cell culture systems using CRISPR/Cas9-edited, iPSC-derived brain cells to model AD.